Developer Platform Agreement

 5.3 Tool call requirements

 When making tool calls through the MCP server, your agent must provide structured metadata with every transaction request (amount, recipient, chain for wallet transactions, and purpose/reason).
-This metadata is required for dashboard analytics, audit trails, and Agent Health Score calculations.
-Agents that consistently fail to provide required metadata may have their Health Scores reduced or access restricted.
+This metadata is required for dashboard analytics, audit trails, policy evaluation, and payment review.
+Agent Health Score is a planned capability and is not currently calculated or used to restrict access.

 6. Webhooks